 An index is a delicate thing, full of careful choices about wording, sub-headings, cross-references and double postings.
-Therefore I kindly ask authors to discuss all changes to the index with me first, so I can explain the choices I made.
+Therefore I kindly ask you to discuss all changes to the index with me first, so I can explain the choices I made.
 When we nevertheless decide that some fine-tuning is necessary, it is advisable to let me make those changes – the first two hours are free anyway – for it will guarantee that they are implemented in a correct manner.

 If you want me to make changes to the index, please use Track Changes in the Word file or Comments in the pdf file I send you.
 That way I can see what revisions you have made and adjust them in the database of my indexing software and generate a new index file.
-If there are global issues, like a space between main heading and sub heading instead of a comma, I can make those changes in one go, so don’t feel obliged to find every instance.
+If there are global issues, like a space between the main heading and subheading instead of a comma, I can make those changes in one go, so don’t feel obliged to find every instance.
 Although you may want to make more than one pass while reviewing the index, please send me only one revised document when you have completed the reviewing process.

 You can find a blog post on how to review an index here.